cfallon61/twisttier/data return types/communcation requirements.md

 ## Following/Unfollowing A User [: Topic]
-1. Client will `POST /api/updateFollowing/<params>` where params are the following URL Parameters:
+1. Client will `POST /api/updateFollowing` where params are the following body Parameters:
 ```
-params: {
+body: {
   toFollow: <username of the user to follow or unfollow>,
   tags: [list of tags to follow, empty defualts to all posts / entire user for unfollowing case],
   follower: <username of user who is following>,